ana-vela/Memory-Game/README.md

 # Introduction

-  This is my memory game for Udacity Front End Nanodegree program (project 2).
+  This is my memory game for the Udacity Front End Nanodegree program (project 2).
 I used HTML, CSS, and JavaScript for this game.
 I used various resources which have been noted.

  # Directions